-Princeton University has reached out to 4C Strategies to draw on its experience working with elections on a local, national and international level.
+Princeton University reached out to 4C Strategies to draw on its experience working with elections on a local, national and international level.
 Edwin Sönnergren, Consultant and expert in election resilience at 4C Strategies, shares some insight on the topic.

 Hi Edwin, why is it important to have a resilient election process?